Tuberculosis BCG Vaccines

 The Gamaleya Federal Research Center of Epidemiology and Microbiology's GamTBvac is in Phase 3 development.

 Longhorn Vaccines and Diagnostics LLC LHNVD-301 is an unconjugated, peptide-based vaccine that combines an MTB heat shock protein epitope and a peptidoglycan (PGN) epitope.
 PGN is a cell wall component of bacteria that plays an essential role in infections.
-The combination of heat shock protein and PGN generates broad reactive antibodies.
+The combination of heat shock proteins and PGN generates broadly reactive antibodies.
 It represents a novel approach that combats AMR while targeting tuberculosis by combining multiple epitopes specific to MTB and common to gram-positive bacteria into a peptide vaccine.

 The National Institutes of Health recently awarded the University of Montana a $12.3 million contract to develop a novel adjuvant for TB vaccines.
 The grant to the University of Montana's Center for Translational Medicine will advance a TB vaccine candidate from pretrial to clinical trials.